-To convert knots to miles per hour, use the left outer knob to position the cursor over the appropriate knots digits and use the left inner knob to select the desired values of speed.
-When the desired speed in knots is selected, the corresponding speed in miles per hour is displayed (figure 5-44).
+To convert knots or kilometers per hour, use the left outer knob to position the cursor over the appropriate digits and use the left inner knob to select the desired values of speed.
+When the desired speed in knots or kilometers per hour is selected, the corresponding speed in miles per hour is displayed (figure 5-44).

-To convert miles per hour to knots, use the left outer knob to position the cursor over the appropriate MPH digits and use the left inner knob to select the desired values of speed.
-When the desired speed in miles per hour is selected, the corresponding speed in knots is displayed.
+To convert miles per hour to knot or kilometers per hour, use the left outer knob to position the cursor over the appropriate MPH digits and use the left inner knob to select the desired values of speed.
+When the desired speed in miles per hour is selected, the corresponding speed in knots or kilometers per hour is displayed.